AsmaaAlrefae/MyResume/README.md

 ## Resume Template
 The `resume` string variable is the template for the final resume.
 It contains placeholders for Asmaa's personal information, work experience, education, and skills.
 The script utilizes a for loop to populate each of these sections with the relevant information from the data frames and skills list.

-## Output
+# Output
-The script outputs the `exp` data frame and the final formatted resume generated using the `resume` template.
+The script outputs the final formatted resume generated using the `resume` template.